-Jerry Nelson joined the faculty in 1967 and conducted research on growth and yield-limiting factors and photosynthesis of tall fescue, mainly on leaf growth and tiller formation.
-He also researched legume persistence, mainly alfalfa, including seeding rates and autotoxicity problems.
-He taught Orientation to Plant Science for freshmen and an upper division course in Crop Physiology.
-He served as president of the Crop Science Society of America (1988) and the American Society of Agronomy (1996).
+Nelson was elected by the membership to serve as president of the Crop Science Society of America (1988) and the American Society of Agronomy (1996).
 He led formation of the International Crop Science Society and served as the first president (2000-2004).
-He currently serves as Senior Advisor for the Asian Affairs Center an as co-Director of the Vietnam Institute on campus.
+He currently serves as Senior Advisor for the Asian Affairs Center on campus.

 After retirement in 2003, he continues to work on international programs to provide technical assistance for food security in Asia, mainly South Korea, China and Vietnam.
 He also worked in Morocco, Tunisia, South Africa, Kenya, Tanzania, Ghana and Zambia on programs to increase food production and marketing in the face of climate change and the need for sustainability.
 He has worked with North Korean scientists since 2000 and is currently working through the US State Department with colleagues at MU and in South Korea to write a book on the current status of agriculture and forestry in North Korea.